How to Make a Homeschool Routine

 - Use a Weekly Calendar broken down into time blocks

 Remember to give you and your kids room to breathe and explore.
 A homeschool schedule should make your life easier and can always be adjusted!

 Need step-by-step help in setting up your homeschool schedule?
-Get the workbook now!
+Get the Homeschool Planning Toolkit now!

 - 5 Ways a Homeschool Schedule Will Change Your Life